AcademySoftwareFoundation/tac/process/contributing.md

 Generally net new open source projects at The Linux Foundation leverage the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) for their codebase.
 This license is widely used and understood by both developers and organizations alike, providing flexibility for downstream usage and patent protection for those contributing code.

+### Code License identificiation

+Each repository must contain a license file.
+Include the plain-text version of the license as a LICENSE file in the top-level directory of the repostiory.

+All source files need to include a header to clearly show the license.
 ASWF recommends the use of [SPDX short-form license identifiers](https://spdx.org/ids) in source code files, which vastly reduces errors in copy and pasting license text and enables the headers to be machine readable.
 Example of the use of SPDX short-form license identifiers can be found at https://spdx.org/ids.

 ### Copyright Notice Format